ERPI-UL/SAGID/content/en/post/2024-11-05-mathias/index.md

 Mathias is starting his PhD today, with the objective of developing a recommendation system to guide policy-making for the maintenance of roadside green areas.
 Here is his introduction:

+My name is Mathias Couraud, and I am an engineer in data and artificial intelligence (AI) with a degree from ECE Paris.
+Over the course of my career, I worked at Dassault Systèmes on the HomeByMe product, where I developed an AI-powered image filtering solution for a search engine.
+Later, during my final internship at the French Alternative Energies and Atomic Energy Commission (CEA) in Cadarache, I contributed to an anomaly detection project for an experimental device within the ITER project.
+Finally, my capstone project focused on using AI techniques to solve complex astrophysics equations.

+Deeply passionate about recent advancements in AI, I am joining the SAGID+ chair today to work on Area 2: new strategic orientation tools and decision-making support.
+My doctoral research will focus on designing a decision-support system for the sustainable management of roadside green areas.

+Welcome, Mathias!*